raymondworkshop/old.myblog/about.md

 I graduated from [The Chinese University of Hong Kong](http://www.cuhk.edu.hk/english/index.html) with a M.S. in Computer Science and [Wuhan University](https://www.sciencemag.org/collections/celebrating-125-years-academic-excellence-wuhan-university-1893-2018?fbclid=IwAR0RzFSkpxaI8wk61JDnE7p6SWr7SlKXLyoFHkrg4-iqKGiRyE2gZfaGl8s) with a B.Eng in Electronic & Information Engineering.
 I also hold a Certificate in Advanced General English from HKU Space.
 <br>

-I speak Jin language, Mandarin, English, Cantonese and Japanese (basic).
+I speak Jin language, Mandarin, English, and Cantonese.
 All opinions here are my own.
 <br>